 A-23.
 Shoshone Falls (east of Twin Falls, ID) was not directly on the Oregon Trail, but travelers could hear the water's roar in the distance and sometimes would hike out to the river to find the source of the noise.
-Today the "Niagara of the West" is the site of a city park and of one of Idaho

-Power's hydroelectric plants.
+Today the "Niagara of the West" is the site of a city park and of one of Idaho Power's hydroelectric plants.
 Shoshone Falls is most impressive during high water in late spring and early summer, but is nearly dry the rest of the year.
-The falls can be viewed free from an overlook above the river; admission to the park below is \$3/vehicle.
+The falls can be viewed free from an overlook above the river; a modest admission is charged.
 Hiking trails, playgrounds, and picnicking, swimming, and boating facilities are available.
-The park is open year-round, daily, 7 a.m.-10 pm.